srlinuxamericas/N92-evpn/README.md

 ## Explore this lab with everything pre-configured

-If you would like to explore all of the above without doing any manual configurations, we got your covered !
+If you would like to explore all of the above without doing any manual configurations, we got you covered !

 Go to [Complete startup config](n92-evpn-lab/configs/fabric/startup-complete) to see the full configuration for each device.